If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 You need to simplify to achieve innovation, and to add converged technologies at lower costs.
 Too often, within the business community, you see just one technology concept being applied at an unsustainable cost.
 When you deploy new technologies such as cloud, mobile, analytics and social, you drive business community innovation.

 Now, back to the topic at hand.
-Creating a structured fulfillment IT Service Catalog makes the IT simplification easier and actionable.
-Doing this provides the details and clarity necessary to understand the relationships and dependencies of services, and be able to predict how services align to your infrastructure and the business community.
+Creating a structured fulfillment IT Services strategy makes the IT simplification easier and actionable.
+Doing this provides the details and clarity necessary to understand the relationships and dependencies of services, and to be able to predict how services align to the business community.

-A structured fulfillment IT Service Catalog contains information about service:
+A structured fulfillment IT Services strategy contains information about service:

 - request processes, and